- Local volunteer organisations supporting autistic children and their families

 Assistance dogs for children with autism

 “Support Dogs is a national charity (Mainland UK) dedicated to increasing independence and quality of life for people with various medical conditions.
 We provide, train and support specialist assistance dogs to achieve this.”
 The organisation is based in Sheffield.
-They provide autism assistance dogs for children.
-However they are not currently accepting new applicants for this programme.
+They provide assistance dogs for autistic children.

 Disability Rights UK